School Year

 Funding SourceFunctionObjectProjectBudget NarrativeFTEAmount

-The Science proficiency levels will increase from 52% to 56% as evidenced by the 2025 FAST Assessment.
+The overall Science proficiency levels in grade 5 will improve from 64% to 67% as evidenced by the 2026 Statewide Science Assessment.

 (View Marzano Model)